Skip to main content

 Their recommendations are, by necessity, generalized and conservative, designed to be safe for the widest possible audience.
 This design philosophy, while minimizing risk, also minimizes potential efficacy for those whose needs fall outside the statistical average.

 For instance, a program might advocate for a low-fat diet, a recommendation that could be counterproductive for an individual whose hormonal health depends on an adequate intake of healthy fats for steroid hormone production.
-Similarly, a focus on stress reduction through mindfulness may be helpful, but it fails to address the deep-seated physiological stress caused by or blood sugar dysregulation.
+Similarly, a focus on stress reduction through mindfulness may be helpful, but it fails to address the deep-seated physiological stress caused by chronic inflammation or blood sugar dysregulation.

 The failure of these programs is a failure of resolution.
 They view the body in low definition, unable to perceive the fine-grained biological details that are of paramount importance to someone managing a pre-existing condition.
 A truly accommodative program functions at a much higher resolution, seeing the individual with clinical clarity and responding with a commensurate level of specificity.